Police confirm the discovery of man's body in Southsea

 and live on Freeview channel 276

-There was a police presence in St Jame's Road in Southsea yesterday afternoon and the police have now confirmed that they have discovered a body.
+There was a police presence in St James's Road in Southsea yesterday (March 30) afternoon and the police have now confirmed that they have discovered a body.